Skip to Main Content

 Use Library Search to discover resources by topic across the majority of Library resources.
 Library Search covers print and electronic books, articles, e-journals, newspapers, theses and more.

-Simple keyword searching is one approach.
-Results are ranked by relevancy to your search terms.
+• Simple keyword searching - results are ranked by relevancy to your search terms.
 The ranking combined with the Topic facet in the right side-bar is often sufficient to discover suitable information resources on your topic.

 Screenshot of the Topics facet